-Credit for reinsurance would be allowed when the reinsurance is ceded to an assuming insurer licensed to transact insurance or reinsurance in Kansas.
-The bill would permit this credit only with respect to cessions of kinds or classes of business the assuming insurer is licensed or otherwise permitted to write or assume in its state of domicile or, in the case of a U.S. branch of an alien assuming insurer, in the state in which the entity was entered and licensed to transact insurance or reinsurance.
+Credit for reinsurance is allowed when the reinsurance is ceded to an assuming insurer licensed to transact insurance or reinsurance in Kansas.
+The bill permits this credit only with respect to cessions of kinds or classes of business the assuming insurer is licensed or otherwise permitted to write or assume in its state of domicile or, in the case of a U.S. branch of an alien assuming insurer, in the state in which the entity was entered and licensed to transact insurance.